mapbender/mapbender-documentation/en/backend/applications/basedata.rst

 Base data
 #########

 Base data determines the fundamental information and settings of an application.
-They can be configured through a mask in the application settings in the backend as follows:
+They can be configured through a mask in the application settings in the :ref:`backend` as follows:

 * **Title**: The application's name.